soymintc/publish-to-gcr/README.md

-# Test: Pulish to GCR
+# Test: Publish to GCR